bcgov/smk-legacy-ui/docs/SMK-API---Get-all-published-map-configurations.md

-#
+# `GET` /MapConfigurations/Published/ - Fetch all published Map Configurations

-Executing a GET at the MapConfiguration/Published endpoint will return a listing of all published SMK Map Configurations
+Executing a GET at the MapConfiguration/Published endpoint will return a listing of all published SMK Map Configurations.

 Example of curl command: